A transfer learning based approach for pronunciation scoring

 \section{Methods}

 In this section we describe the Goodness of Pronunciation (GOP) algorithm used as the baseline system and the transfer learning-based approach studied in this work.

-\subsection{DNN-based gop system}
+\subsection{DNN-based GOP system}

 The Goodness of Pronunciation (GOP) method \cite{witt2000phone} estimates scores for each phone in a phrase as the posterior probabilities of the target phones (i.e., the phones the student should pronounce) computed using the acoustic model from an ASR system trained only on native data.

 Traditionally, GOP scores were computed using GMM-based acoustic models.
 In recent years, though, a series of papers have shown significant improvements from the use of DNN-based acoustic models \cite{hu2015improved, huang2017transfer, duantransfer:2017, shi2020context, sudhakara2019improved}.
 In these cases, the GOP score for a target phone $p$ that starts at frame $T$ and has a length of $D$ frames is computed as where $O$ is the full sequence of features for the waveform and $P_t(p|O)$ is an estimate of the posterior probability for phone $p$ at frame $t$.
 The start and end frames for each target phone are obtained using a forced-aligner given the word transcription.
 Since DNNs for ASR are usually trained to produce posterior probabilities for a set of senones \cite{subphonetic:1992} rather than phones, to get the posterior for a certain target phone given the senone posteriors from the DNN, we sum the posteriors for all senones that correspond to the target phone, as in \cite{hu2015improved}.